stm32-rs/stm32wlxx-hal/hal/README.md

 ## Usage

-This crate is not yet published to crates.io because it is incomplete, and relies upon other unpublished crates (which is not allowed on crates.io).
+This crate is not yet published to crates.io, see issue [#149] for details.

-There are near daily breaking changes because the crate is still under heavy development, please pin the version you use.
+Until then please pin the version you use.

 ```toml
 [dependencies.stm32wl-hal]